Get insider access

 Differences Between Sizes And Variants

 We bought and tested the Hisense PX1-PRO.
-This projector has no variants, but it has a higher-end model, the Hisense PX2-PRO.
-The two projectors are very similar, although the PX2-PRO has a higher brightness rating, has Dolby Vision support, and comes with three HDMI ports instead of two, although one of the three is an HDMI 2.0 port.
+This projector has no variants, but there's a higher-end model, the Hisense PX2-PRO.
+The two projectors are very similar, although the PX2-PRO has a higher brightness rating, has Dolby Vision support, and comes with three HDMI ports instead of two, although one is an HDMI 2.0 port.

 Compared To Other Projectors